-Audit Committee and AGSA revealed a number of non-compliance with the enabling laws and regulations during the year.
-Thus, there is room for improvement regarding the establishment of an effective system for monitoring compliance with laws and regulations.
+A number of non-compliance with the enabling laws and regulations were revealed by Audit Committee and AGSA during the year.
+Thus, there is a room for improvement regarding the establishment of an effective system for monitoring compliance with laws and regulations.